pastchick3/agile-C/README.md

 That's all.
 Pretty simple.
 Following sections provide more in-depth explanations of how Agile C works.
 - [Architecture](#Architecture) shows the module structure of Agile C and the general workflow.
 - [Parsing](#Parsing) describes the general idea about how Agile C parses a program and inserts dummy type parameters.
-- [Inference](#Inference) provides a detailed explanation about how Agile C perform type inference.
+- [Resolving](#Resolving) provides a detailed explanation about how Agile C perform type inference.
 - [TODO](#TODO) lists features and bugs that I am currently working on.
 - [Grammar](#Grammar) lists currently supported C grammer in BNF.